 Director of Outreach

 Steve is a program manager in the Aerospace/Defense industry.
 Prior to transitioning in 2016, Steve spent 9 years as an Army Aviation Officer and CH-47D/F Chinook helicopter pilot, serving in various leadership positions in South Korea, Alaska, Afghanistan and Alabama.
 Steve holds a History degree from the University of Scranton and an MBA from Syracuse University.
-His passions are his family, helping others, leadership, organizational change and The Big Lebowski.

 Data Analytics and Insights Advisor